 After integrating all your customer data and achieving a single customer view, it is important that your CX team has real-time access to this information, so they can deliver a consistently good customer experience.

 At every touchpoint throughout the customer journey, think about the difference it would make if the customer interaction was contextual based on preferences, spending habits, recent interactions, order history, ratings, satisfaction scores and other such attributes.

 In industries such as telecom or banking which receive high volumes of customer support calls, a single customer view based on integrated data will help agents to resolve queries quickly and make customers feel valued.
 With current technology, agents have to put customers on long holds while they frantically search through different systems or worse have to end the call and revert to the customer later.
-A single customer view can provide the agent with all relevant information about the customer, which can have a major impact on First Contact Resolution (FCR) scores.
+A single customer view can provide the agent with all relevant information about the customer, which can have a major impact on First Call Resolution (FCR) scores.